contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-### Creating and Publishing an Entry
+### Creating and publishing an entry
-To create an Entry, we must specify a `X-Contentful-Content-Type` in the header and specify [locales](https://www.contentful.com/developers/docs/concepts/locales/) for its fields.
-In the following example, we will create a blog post Entry :
+To create an entry, we must specify a `X-Contentful-Content-Type` in the header and specify [locales](https://www.contentful.com/developers/docs/concepts/locales/) for its fields.
+In the following example, we will create a blog post entry:

 #### URL